 where $C=C_F(x^*)$ is a constant depending on $F$, the bulk point $x^*$ and $\beta\in (0,1)$, and the inequality is valid as $n\to \infty$ with $n=\beta N$.
 This statement yields the first limit in Assumption~\ref{assumption:sigmavarying} (2).
 The second limit in Assumption~\ref{assumption:sigmavarying} (2) is trivial, as in our case of consideration $\sigma_n=\sigma$ is independent of $n$.

 Finally, we verify {Assumption~\ref{assumption:sigmavarying} (3)}.
 For that, we bound the kernel $\msf K_n$ and the factor $\sqrt{\itid_F+\sigma_n}$ separately.
-For the kernel, the convergence \eqref{eq:dsinconv} and the boundedness of $\msf K_\dsin$ gives that for any $L>0$, a bound of the form
+For the kernel, the convergence \eqref{eq:dsinconv} and the boundedness of $\msf K_\dsin$ give that for any $L>0$, a bound of the form

 holds true.

 Next, take $L>0$ sufficiently large such that $F\cup \supp f\subset [-L,L]$, making also sure that $\pm L\notin \Omega$.
 From the bound \eqref{eq:boundkerneldOP0},

 Hence, setting $\Psi(u)=\Phi(u)=2C\, \itid_{[-L,L]}(u)$, the bound in Assumption~\ref{assumption:sigmavarying} (3) holds true.
 Thanks to \eqref{eq:unifboundcontingemeas}, the $L^2(\mu_n)$ and $L^\infty(\mu_n)$ norms of both $\Phi$ and $\Psi$ remain bounded as $n\to \infty$.
 Because $\pm L\notin \Omega=\supp\mu$ and $(\mu_n)$ converges vaguely to $\mu$, the weak convergence $\Phi\Psi \dd\mu_n\stackrel{*}{\to}\Phi\Psi \dd\mu$ also holds true.
 Step (V) is finally completed, and using Theorem~\ref{thm:biOPE-varying} we concluded the following.